icgc-dcc/jtracker/README.md

 # JTracker

-JTracker is a workflow management and execution engine backed on Git repository.
+JTracker is a Git repository based solution for workflow management and execution.

 ## Installation